-The Cumberland Valley School District provides an ESL program for students who are in need of additional instruction to master the English language and become proficient in their studies.
-This instruction may take the place of their Language Arts/English class.
-Students are identified for services by a process that includes completion of the Home Language Survey upon school registration and an individual student screening which may include language proficiency testing using the WIDA-ACCESS Placement Test.

-If eligible, the student will receive instruction based upon level of need.
-A certified instructor who has received special training in meeting the needs of limited English proficient students will provide this instruction.
-ESL instruction will be provided at one of our elementary schools.
-The school chosen to deliver the instruction may not necessarily be the "home school" of the student.
-If a student is placed at an "ESL gateway school," the student will become a member of this school's community and receive all instruction at this location.
-In these cases, the district will provide transportation to and from the "ESL gateway school."
+Cumberland Valley School District provides an English Language Development (ELD) program for students who are in need of additional instruction to master the English language and become proficient in their studies.
+Students are identified for services by a process that includes completion of the Home Language Survey upon registration, language proficiency screening and testing.
+ELD instruction may take the place of a student's Language Arts/English class or supplement it.
+When eligible for ELD services, students receive instruction based upon their level of need.
+A certified instructor who has received special training in meeting the needs of non-English speaking students will provide this instruction.
+ELD services are provided in most Cumberland Valley schools.
+At times, the school chosen to deliver the instruction may not be the "home school" of the student.
+If a student is placed in a different school in order to receive ELD services, the student will become a member of that school's community and receive ALL instruction at that location.
+In these cases, the District will provide transportation to and from the ELD school.